shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 -----------------------------------------------

 ### v1.02

 ##### Attempting
-Hello
 - bsnqModule with all the required variables
 - blah
 -----------------------------------------------